Our Middle School Community

 Throughout MPA Middle School, students look forward to participating in numerous traditions and events.
 As children progress from fifth through eighth grade, these experiences broaden their connection to MPA as they uncover new knowledge, make a wider circle of friends, and develop relationships with faculty who will follow them through Upper School and beyond.

 Learning to be active citizens and giving back to the community are important components of the Middle School program.
 Each year students participate in a number of service projects, both on- and off-site, and sponsor drives for food, clothing, and emergency relief efforts.
-Middle School students are responsible for the school's recycling program, and play a key role in maintaining the Middle School garden and the cafeteria.
+Middle School students are responsible for the school's recycling program, and play a key role in maintaining the Middle School garden and the Family Commons.

 Field trips are a significant element of the Middle School program.
 Students participate in environmental education, activities integrated between subject areas, and team building exercises.

 The MPA Middle School community is a friendly, eclectic group of families who seem to enjoy school as much as their students.
-As a parent or guardian of a Middle School student, you’ll move into less of a hands-on role with your child, who will become more and more capable of making decisions, managing their own belongings, and learning how to manage time as they move through the Middle School experience.
+As a parent or guardian of a Middle School student, your role changes a bit as your child becomes more and more capable of making decisions, navigating friendships, managing their own belongings, and learning how to manage time as they move through the Middle School experience.
 Still, your involvement at school, communication with teachers, and close attention to their needs is an important part of our partnership.